 Remember, the most important thing is to let your baby sleep often.
 When she starts to get fussy it’s probably because she’s hungry or tired.
 Change her diaper, give her a feed, and put her down for a nap.
 (Then feed yourself and rest!)

 I recommend you wake your newborn and feed her once a nap has reached 2 hours.
 This will help set her body clock as she grows.
-You’re slowly showing her body that daytime is for eating, being awake and sleeping periodically.
+You’re slowly showing her body that daytime is for eating, being awake and taking naps.
 And nighttime is for sleeping.
 (More details on “day/night confusion” below.)

 Feedings